Cell bulging and extrusion in a three-dimensional bubbly vertex model for curved epithelial sheets: Bubbly Vertex Model and bulging instability at topological defects

 where the factor $1/2$ accounts for double counting.
 The apical and basal network topologies are identical, i.e., both apical and basal sides have the same number of adjacent apical and basal faces, respectively, and lateral faces are quadrilateral.
 We assume each cell to have a fixed volume $V_\mathrm{cell}$.
 We non-dimensionalize the surface tension via $\Gamma_l$ and the volume via $V_\mathrm{cell}$, i.e., we set $\Gamma_l=1$ and $V_\mathrm{cell}=1$.

-Due to the viscoelastic behavior of the cell cortex \cite{Janshoff_BioChem21_Review_viscoelasticity_epithelial_cells, Cordes_PRL20_Prestress_area_compressibility_actin_cortex_viscoelastic_response_cells}, we neglect elastic in-plane contributions of the interfaces, as these will relax over sufficiently long time scales.
+Due to the fluid viscoelastic behavior of the cell cortex \cite{Janshoff_BioChem21_Review_viscoelasticity_epithelial_cells, Cordes_PRL20_Prestress_area_compressibility_actin_cortex_viscoelastic_response_cells}, we neglect elastic in-plane contributions of the interfaces, as these will relax over sufficiently long time scales.
 For now, we also do not consider a bending energy contribution \cite{runser_NatCompSci24_SimuCell3D_bubbly_vertex_with_nucleus_and_bending}, making use of the analogy to soap films, which are purely driven by surface tensions.
 This can be justified by the small thickness of the cortex, which will lead to small bending rigidities in the case of large interfacial tensions.
 We will relax this assumption later.

 To differentiate between the model with and without membrane curvature, we call the former vertex model (VM) and the latter bubbly vertex model (BVM) throughout the rest of this article.
-Fig.~\ref{fig:fig_shells_pentagonal_collapse}(a) schematically depicts the two model classes for one hexagonal cell.